jfo/blog/source/blog/2014-03-31-again-forever-and-ever-a-blog.html.markdown

 tags: hs
 ---

 I spent a huge chunk of my time today fussing over this site design.
-Back and forth and back and forth... writing everything from scratch or using a static generator or going back to wordpress... [(HAHA J/K LOL!)](http://blog.codinghorror.com/content/images/uploads/2012/06/6a0120a85dcdae970b017742d249d5970d-800wi.jpg)
+Back and forth and back and forth... writing everything from scratch or using a static generator or going back to wordpress...

 And aaaaah it was **so frustrating**.
 But __why__??
 What do I __want__ out of the design of this site that I haven't quite yet been able to achieve?
 I have some thoughts...